jmason86/MinXSS_Beacon_Decoder/README.md

 ## How to run from the code directly
 1. If you haven't already downloaded a local copy of this codebase, do so.
 2. Open a terminal, navigate to the directory you are storing this codebase, and type: "python minxss_beacon_decoder".
+Note that this code was developed with python 3, so it may not work if you're using python 2.
 3. That's it!
 You should see the UI window pop open and you should be able to interact with it.

 ## How to edit interface